ispeters/async_scope/asyncscope.md

 given work.
 Moreover, the lifetime of the work started by `start_detached` cannot be bound to the local context.
 This will prevent local reasoning, which will make the program harder to understand.

-To properly structure our concurrency, we need an abstraction that ensures that all the _`async-function`_ s being spawned are attached to an enclosing _`async-function`_.
+To properly structure our concurrency, we need an abstraction that ensures that all async work that is spawned has a defined, observable, and controllable lifetime.
 This is the goal of `counting_scope`.

 ## `counting_scope` may increase consensus for P2300